László Benedek: Return to Europe

 Benedek returned to features with Affair in Havana (1957) starring John Cassavetes.
 He wanted to make Anna for Rank in Britain with Leslie Caron and Louis Jourdan but requested the script be rewritten and then Caron fell pregnant, causing the film to be abandoned.

-He also directed Malaga aka Moment of Danger (1960) starring Dorothy Dandridge and Trevor Howard.
+He also directed Malaga Moment of Danger (1960) starring Dorothy Dandridge and Trevor Howard.
 This low budget crime drama was the last film made by Dandridge.

 In France, he wrote and directed Recourse in Grace (1960) with Raf Vallone.

 Television

 In the 1960s Benedek mostly concentrated on TV, doing episodes of Perry Mason, The Naked City, Thriller, Zane Grey Theater, The Fugitive, The Doctors and the Nurses, The Outer Limits, Mannix, Voyage to the Bottom of the Sea, The Untouchables, The Alfred Hitchcock Hour, The Felony Squad, 12 O'Clock High, Iron Horse, and Custer.

 In 1965 he directed a play Belial.

 Final features

 He returned to features when he produced and directed Namu, the Killer Whale (1967), for fellow Hungarian Ivan Tors.
 He directed Daring Game (1968) for Tors, then The Night Visitor (1971) and Assault on Agathon (1977).